Components -> Vitamins -> Fat soluble vitamins

 Common Questions About Vitamin A (RAE)

-What are retinol activity equivalents?
+What are retinol activity equivalents (RAE)?

 Retinol activity equivalents (RAE) is a unit of measurement used to quantify the amount of vitamin A in foods and supplements.
 It takes into account the bioavailability of different forms of vitamin A, such as retinol, beta-carotene, and other provitamin A carotenoids.
 This allows for accurate determination of total vitamin A intake from various sources.